Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Results and discussion

 SrAl$_4$ has been reported to undergo two phase transitions: one at $T_{CDW} = 243$ K and another below $90$ K \cite{nakamura2016a}.
 Cooling the crystal from 293 to 200 K revealed superlattice reflections with $\mathbf{q} = 0.1116(2)\,\mathbf{c}^{*}$ at 200 K, similar to the diffraction of isostructural EuAl$_4$ below $145$ K \cite{shimomura2019a,ramakrishnan2022a}.
 The data measured at $200$ K (incommensurate CDW phase) could be refined successfully (Table \ref{tab:sral4_cdw_crystalinfo}).
 Like for EuAl$_4$ \cite{shimomura2019a,ramakrishnan2022a}, we do not observe any lattice distortion within the CDW phase, thus preserving the tetragonal lattice symmetry for the basic structure.

-In order to elucidate the modulated CDW structure at $200$ K, we have tested different superspace groups as symmetry of the crystal structure (See Tables S2 and S3 in the Supplemental Material \cite{sral4suppmat2023a}).
-The three candidate models are based on symmetries $I4/mmm$ (model A) and its maximal orthorhombic subgroups $Immm$ (model B) and $Fmmm$ (model C).
-The latter symmetry resulted in the best fit to the SXRD data (Section S2 in the Supplemental Material \cite{sral4suppmat2023a}).
-The analysis thus gave model C with superspace symmetry $Fmmm(0\,0\,\sigma)s00$ as structure model for the incommensurately modulated CDW state of SrAl$_4$.
+In order to elucidate the modulated CDW structure at $200$ K, we have tested different superspace groups as symmetry of the crystal structure (See Tables S2--S4 in the Supplemental Material \cite{sral4suppmat2023a}).
+The candidate models are based on symmetries $I4/mmm$ (model A) and its centrosymmetric (Table S2) and noncentrosymmetric (Table S3) subgroups.
+The best fit to the SXRD data is obtained for model D with the noncentrosymmetric superspace group $F222(0\,0\,\sigma)00s$.
+This superspace group is a proper subgroup of centrosymmetric $Fmmm(0\,0\,\sigma)s00$, the latter which was previously found for the CDW phase of EuAl$_4$ \cite{ramakrishnan2022a}.
+For SrAl$_4$, model C with superspace group $Fmmm(0\,0\,\sigma)s00$ also leads to a good fit to the SXRD data, except for the second-order satellite reflections, the latter which have been observed by SXRD, but which are not present in the available data sets for EuAl$_4$ \cite{ramakrishnan2022a,moyajm2022a,korshunovan2024a}.
+Based on their significantly worse fit to the SXRD data, $I$-centered orthorhombic and monoclinic superspace groups can be excluded as symmetry for SrAl$4_4$.

-Although the modulated crystal structure of SrAl$_4$ below 243 K is isostructural to that of EuAl$_4$ below 145 K, there are some differences.
-Unlike EuAl$_4$, we have observed higher order superlattice reflections in the SXRD of SrAl$_4$ (Fig. \ref{fig:sral4_unwarp}).
-Consequently, the modulation functions include higher-order harmonic amplitudes.

-Structure refinements indicate a significantly better fit to the satellite reflections for model CII with up to $3^{rd}$-order harmonics than for model CI with up to $2^{nd}$-order harmonics (Table \ref{tab:sral4 compare harmonics}).

-Therefore, we selected model CII with up to $3^{rd}$-order harmonics in the modulation functions for further analysis (Tables \ref{tab:sral4_cdw_crystalinfo} and \ref{tab:sral4_ampl}, and Table S4 in \cite{sral4suppmat2023a}).
+The analysis thus gave model D with superspace symmetry $F222(0\,0\,\sigma)00s$ as structure model for the incommensurately modulated CDW state of SrAl$_4$.
+Although with less strong evidence for either one (due to the missing second-order satellite reflections), both centrosymmetric $Fmmm(0\,0\,\sigma)s00$ and noncentrosymmetric $F222(0\,0\,\sigma)00s$ remain candidates for the symmetry of the CDW of EuAl$_4$.

 Upon further cooling below 200 K, the length of the modulation wave vector gradually shrinks [Fig. \ref{fig:sral4_lattice_qvec}(d)].